Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Related Work

 Locomotion is one of the main components of user interaction in virtual environments, as it enables users to navigate and engage with digital spaces beyond their immediate physical boundaries.
 Without an effective locomotion mechanism, users are limited to static or highly constrained experiences, which may significantly diminish the immersive potential of virtual reality.
 Previous research proposed a broad spectrum of locomotion techniques in the literature~\cite{anderton2025teleportation,martinez2022research}, and they are generally categorized into five types: walking-based, steering-based, selection-based, manipulation-based, and automated locomotion.
 Walking-based approaches simulate natural gait and include methods such as redirected walking~\cite{bruder2012redirecting,langbehn2018evaluation}, omnidirectional treadmills~\cite{wehden2021slippery}, walking-in-place~\cite{tan2022understanding,feasel2008llcm}, and arm swinging~\cite{wilson2016vr}.
 Steering-based techniques allow users to control their movement direction through inputs such as joysticks~\cite{sargunam2018evaluating,coomer2018evaluating}, gaze or head orientation~\cite{qian2018look,bowman1997travel}, or voice commands~\cite{hombeck2023tell}, facilitating continuous movement through virtual spaces.
 Selection-based locomotion enables users to select a destination and instantly or gradually transport them to the destination.
 Among these, teleportation~\cite{bozgeyikli2016point} is one of the most widely adopted techniques, typically involving instant transportation, while others support smooth transitions toward selected points~\cite{liu2018increasing,medeiros2016effects}.
 Furthermore, manipulation-based methods allow users to directly control their virtual position by interacting with the scene or camera system~\cite{bozgeyikli2019locomotion,cho2017multi,raees2019ven}.
 In contrast, automated locomotion involves moving users along predefined routes or sequences under system control, often with minimal user input~\cite{paulo2020improving,rahimi2018scene}.

 In the context of voice-based teleportation-like locomotion for hands-free navigation, Ferracani et al.~\cite{ferracani2017natural} proposed a system for immersive museum experiences that enabled users, particularly those with motor impairments, to navigate by issuing semantic voice commands such as “I would like to see The Starry Night.”
 A rule-based grammar and ontological reasoning system interpreted these commands; however, the system required a manual definition of both object metadata and grammar rules, limiting its flexibility and scalability in more dynamic environments.
 Similarly, Calandra et al.~\cite{calandra2022comparison} evaluated speech-based navigation methods for training scenarios, including voice-only, voice with gaze, and hybrid approaches.
 While effective, their techniques relied on predefined destination names or required disambiguation logic through user interface panels and structured grammar templates, which may reduce naturalness and increase user cognitive load.
+Recent work has also evaluated hands-free teleportation alternatives that combine head or gaze pointing with non-controller confirmations such as dwell, mouth gestures, eye-winks, hand gestures, or voice~\cite{prithul2022evaluation,narbayev2025exploring}.
+These multimodal approaches provide important baselines for future comparisons, especially when the primary goal is hands-free teleportation rather than free-form natural language navigation.